MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-C-Food-Stamp-Food-Distribution-Program/part-278-Participation-Retail-Food-Stores-Wholesale-Food-Concerns-Insured-Financial-Institutions/section-278.6.md

 (i) It is to be the first sanction for the firm and the ownership or management personnel of the firm have committed violations such as the sale of common nonfood items in amounts normally found in a shopping basket, and FNS had not previously advised the firm of the possibility that violations were occurring and of the possible consequences of violating the regulations; or

-(ii) The firm has accepted food stamp benefits in payment for items sold to a household on credit.
+(ii) The firm has accepted SNAP benefits in payment for items sold to a household on credit.

 (5) Disqualify the firm for 6 months if it is to be the first sanction for the firm and the evidence shows that personnel of the firm have committed violations such as but not limited to the sale of common nonfood items due to carelessness or poor supervision by the firm's ownership or management.